What is Counselling

 • Psychodynamic – Typically based upon the work of Freud and Jung and other pioneers of the study of the human mind and how it functions.

-• Humanistic – Building upon the Psychodynamic ideas but adding the human element and with a fundamental belief in the ability of all beings to heal emotionally.
+• Humanistic – Building upon the Psychodynamic ideas but adding a more human element and with a fundamental belief in the ability of all people to heal emotionally given the right conditions.
+My aim is to provide those conditions.

-My personal focus is primarily on a combination of Person Centred, TA and Cognitive with some Gestalt.
-I hold the firm belief that the ability to move forward is to be found within us all and that sometimes we may need a little help along the way.
+Although I am primarily trained humanistically my work is also informed by cognitive (CBT) and psychodynamic approaches plus advances in modern neuroscience and attachment theory.
+I hold the firm belief that the ability to move forward is to be found within us all but sometimes we may need a little help along the way.